"Love is the only reality and it is not a mere sentiment.

 Paths are Many.
 Truth is One.

-Although it is true that the Practice for me has primarily focused on the teachings and meditative disciplines of the Buddhist tradition for the better part of fifty years now, I am well aware that Buddhism is not the only path to the Realization of the Sacred Oneness.
+Although it is true that the Practice for me has primarily focused on the teachings and meditative disciplines of the Buddhist tradition since the early 70's, I am well aware that Buddhism is not the only path to the Realization of the Sacred Oneness.
 I had felt the Truth of the One Love that exists within and beyond all that is as I read Gandhi's words long ago.

 Paths are Many.
 Truth is One.

-Although it is true that the Practice for me has primarily focused on the teachings and meditative disciplines of the Buddhist tradition for the better part of fifty years now, I am well aware that Buddhism is not the only path to the Realization of the Sacred Oneness.
+Although it is true that the Practice for me has primarily focused on the teachings and meditative disciplines of the Buddhist tradition since the early 70's, I am well aware that Buddhism is not the only path to the Realization of the Sacred Oneness.
 I had felt the Truth of the One Love that exists within and beyond all that is as I read Gandhi's words long ago.

 Yet, I've found that those peak moments of Essential Oneness come and go.
 Although one can be launched into a direct personal experience of the Divine, of Eternity, of Perfection, of Boundless Love and Absolute Truth, like everything on this place of existence, these experiences are impermanent.